Tulpar-Yazilim/tp-react-native-bluetooth-printer/README.md

         * xscal
             the scal in x,
         * yscal
-            the scal in y, xscal/yscal is the constants of the BluetoothTscPrinter.FONTMUL, referces as table:
+            the scal in y, xscal/yscal is the constants of the FONTMUL, referces as table:
              | CONSTANTS | VALUE   |
              |---|---|
              |MUL_1| 1|